ashleylevi/vamped-out/README.md

 This application was created as an introduction to React project during Module 2 at Turing School of Software and Design.
 The API used was inspired by a dataset created by Turing student, Ashley Levi.
 This project was the teams first experience to both use the React framework to build an application in addition to managing a large set of data.

 Our baseline style was inspired by the Netflix carousel which allows a user to shuffle through movies .
-The home  page of Buffy Fix is populated by “Buffy the Vampire Slayer”  episodes starting with episode 1, season 1 and can be shuffled with arrow buttons.
+The home page of Buffy Flix is populated by “Buffy the Vampire Slayer” episodes starting with episode 1 and can be shuffled with arrow buttons.

 ![buffyflix screenshot 1](https://user-images.githubusercontent.com/36204045/47824237-7a500280-dd31-11e8-9da8-61820c4e353b.png)

 Hovering on an episode card reveals information from the specific episode including season, average rating, death count and a brief synopsis.
 In addition, an add to watchlist button and imdb link are revealed.
-When the buttons are hovered over, modal windows provide additional information describing the buttons functions.
+When the buttons are hovered over, modal windows provide additional information describing the button's functions.

 ![screenshot hover](https://user-images.githubusercontent.com/36204045/47824277-b6836300-dd31-11e8-96b8-25ca2858a5f2.png)